Examples

 Screenshot showing particle emission space comparison

-Particles emitted in world space have positions respective to the world coordinates.
+Particles emitted in the world space have positions respective to the world coordinates.

-Use this example to understand when to use local vs world emission space in your particle effects!
+Use this example to understand when to use local or world emission space in your particle effects!

 Scripts